mglaman/composer-drupal-lenient/README.md

 🥳 Now you can use [cweagans/composer-patches](https://github.com/cweagans/composer-patches) to patch the module for Drupal 11 compatibility!

+For a quick start, allow installing the module by installing [Backward Compatibility](https://www.drupal.org/project/backward_compatibility):

+> Backward Compatibility allows you to install old Drupal modules in current Drupal.

-For a quick start, allow installation by adding the latest version in the module `*.info.yml` file:
+Alternatively, manually add the latest version in the module `*.info.yml` file:

 ```shell
 core_version_requirement: ^9.3 || ^10 || ^11